SurferAdmin/freqstart/README.md

 (Requires full setup.
 Do not update from previous versions!)

 * Implemented rootless docker setup routine
+* Removed port exposure from docker services as a requirement for FreqUI access

 ## Setup & Docker-Manager for Freqtrade